+'''

+SmcSaveYourselfProcMask

+SmcDieProcMask

+SmcSaveCompleteProcMask

-SmcSaveYourselfProcMask SmcDieProcMask SmcSaveCompleteProcMask SmcShutdownCancelledProcMask
+SmcShutdownCancelledProcMask

-5.4.
+'''

 Setting, Deleting, and Retrieving Session Management Properties

-To set session management properties for this client, use SmcSetProperties.

-The properties are specified as an array of property pointers.
-Previously set property values may be overwritten using the SmcSetProperties function.
-Note that the session manager is not expected to restore property values when the session is restarted.
+To set session management properties for this client, use SmcSetProperties session manager is not expected to restore property values when the session is restarted.
 Because of this, clients should not try to use the session manager as a database for storing application specific state.